aman4821/order_book_optimization/README.md

 Each order is a C++ structure that has the following attributes:

-    1. orderID
+    1. orderID -> The ID associated with each ask/bid order

-    2. orderLimitPrice
+    2. orderLimitPrice -> The limit price at which the order exists

-    3. orderShares
+    3. orderShares -> Number of shares for a particular order

-    4. orderEntryTime
+    4. orderEntryTime -> Time at which the order was triggered

-    5. isOrderAsk
+    5. isOrderAsk -> Whether the order is from ask or bid side

 The AVL Tree in turn consists of each node representing a limit price and consisting of a priority queue of this order structure.